hamzarsiraj/elile_sales_order_system/README.md

 python manage.py runserver
 ```

-The server start at localhost:8000
+The server starts at localhost:8000.

 ---------------------------------------------------